ABORTION INFORMATION

 This surgical abortion is done during the second trimester of pregnancy.
 At this point in pregnancy, the fetus is too large to be broken up by suction alone and will not pass through the suction tubing.
 In this procedure, the cervix must be opened wider than in a first trimester abortion.
 This is done by inserting numerous thin rods made of seaweed a day or two before the abortion.
 Once the cervix is stretched open the doctor pulls out the fetal parts with forceps.
 The fetus’ skull is crushed to ease removal.
 A sharp tool (called a curette) is also used to scrape out the contents of the uterus, removing any remaining tissue.

-Learn more about how an abortion may affect you.
 Click here for additional information on abortion procedures from the Oklahoma Medical Board